HendrikReh/chessbuddy/README.md

    ```

 The executable streams PGN games, generates placeholder FENs for each position, deduplicates positions, produces embeddings (via a pluggable provider), and persists metadata ready for hybrid SQL + vector search queries.

+Checksums are computed from the PGN file contents, so re-ingesting an updated file properly records a new batch.
+Each stored move retains pre/post comments, side-variations, and NAGs, exposing richer annotations alongside the main line.

 **Note**: Current version (0.0.2) uses placeholder FENs with starting position board state.
 Full position tracking requires integration with a chess engine library.